- Time from the start of the Q wave to the end of the T wave

 How to measure the QT interval

-- The QT interval should be measured in either lead II or V5-6
+- The QT interval is usually measured in either lead II or V5-6, however the lead with the longest measurement should be used

 - Several successive beats should be measured, with the maximum interval taken